 This assessment found an elevated susceptibility to contamination for this source of drinking water.
 The amount of agricultural lands in the assessment area results in elevated potential for pesticide, DPB precursors, microbial and phosphorous contamination.
 In addition, the elevated density of CAFOs (Concentrated Animal Feeding Operations) in the assessment area very likely adds to the potential for contamination.
 No permitted discharges are found in the assessment area.
 There are no noteworthy contamination threats associated with other discrete contaminant sources.
-Additional sources of potential contamination include: railroad and golf course.
+Additional sources of potential contamination include: An active railroad system and a golf course.